 the output.
 For example as YAML:

 --format export to export as YAML without automatically

 generated labels or status:

 You can also use the

 For details about the revisions of a service, see Managing Revisions.

 A Cloud Run for Anthos service can have either of two connection options:

 external, which allows external access to your service

-internal which restricts access only to other Cloud Run for Anthos services or services in your cluster that use Istio.
+internal which restricts access only to other services in your cluster.